Capitalists for Capitalism

 Section 5.
 Two Futures

 Why does this matter?
-Because the benefits of capitalism that have helped humanity achieve so much over the last 200 years may not continue for the next 200 years.
+Because the progress humanity has achieved under capitalism over the past 200 years is not guaranteed to continue for the next 200.

-A future without capitalists advancing capitalism is one where business continues to be derided: Where business leaders are ashamed of what they do.
+A future without capitalists advancing capitalism is one where business remains derided, and business leaders are ashamed of their work.
 As a result, they take advantage of others because there is no reason to do otherwise.
 Wealth extraction is more important than value creation.
 Innovation is a cost rather than a profit.
 Society regresses.
 And people are tangibly worse off for it.